-The current population of Beijing as of 2010, as reported by the official Chinese Government statistics agency, was 19,612,368.
+The current population of Beijing according to the 2010 census, as reported by the official Chinese Government statistics agency, was 19,612,368.
+The population at the beginning of 2016, according to some estimates, is 21.7 million.

 Along with the greater China population, the population of Beijing has also been growing at breakneck speed.
-In the 10 years between the 2000 and 2010 censuses, the number of people living in the city grew by 44% - from 13,569,194 in 2000 to 19,612,368 in 2010.
-Although this last ten years has seen, by far, the most rapid growth seen in the city's modern history, the city has been consistently growing at speed - the average growth rate since the 1960s has been around 20% per decade.
+In the ten years between the 2000 and 2010 censuses, the number of people living in the city grew by 44% - from 13,569,194 in 2000 to 19,612,368 in 2010.
+Although this last ten years have seen the most rapid growth in the city's modern history, the city has been consistently growing at a fast pace - the average growth rate since the 1960s has been around 20% per decade.

 Even today, the city continues to grow.
-Although there are no official estimates of the the population of Beijing in 2012, unofficial estimates put the population at around 21-22 million.
-The population in 2020 is expected to be well over 25 million and some experts believe that in 2050 there will be more than 50 million people living in Beijing.
+Although there are no official estimates of the population of Beijing in 2016, unofficial estimates put the population at over 21 million.
+The country's Five-Year Plan, which began in 2016, is expected to keep the population under 23 million through 2020.
+Some experts believe that in 2050 there will be more than 50 million people living in Beijing.

 Is Beijing the largest city in China?

 Although Beijing is the capital city of China, there are larger cities in the country.
-Shanghai is home to 23 million people in 2013, and is considered to be China's largest city.
+Shanghai is home to over 24 million people in 2016 and is considered to be China's largest city.

 Others, however, argue that Chongqing, a municipality of 28,846,200 in the center of China is technically China's largest city.
-This is because, although the urban population of Chongqing is only 6-7 million, under Chinese law a municipality is considered to be the equivalent of a city.
+This is because, although the urban population of Chongqing is only 6-7 million, a municipality is considered to be the equivalent of a city under Chinese law.

-If we take Congqing out of the equation, Beijing is the second largest country in China and the sixth largest city in the world, behind Shanghai, Istanbul, Karachi, Mumbai and Moscow.
+If we take Chongqing out of the equation, Beijing is the second largest country in China and the 11th largest city in the world, behind countries including Shanghai, Istanbul, Karachi, Mumbai, and Moscow.

 Beijing population by city district